ThinamXx/ThinamXx/README.md

   I'm Thinam Tamang, a Deep Learning and Machine Learning Practitioner and Learner 🧑‍💻
 </h2>

-Solving a problem and gaining insights  with the help of Machine Learning algorithms has always seem to be a superpower for me.
-I am here to solve things, Learning a lot in process.
+Solving a problem and gaining insights with the help of Machine Learning algorithms has always seemed to be a superpower for me.
+I am here to solve things, Learning a lot in the process.

 <!-- I'm **Thinam Tamang**, a **Deep Learning** and **Machine Learning** **Practitioner** and **Learner**.
 I'm here to solve things, Learning a lot in the Process. -->